 - Sculptural shapes and references to primitive and ancestral shapes are also a big part of this trend.

 Homes will combine with our lifestyles

 The pandemic has created a new appreciation for the home.
-Not only will we see more innovation, further allowing our homes to support our lifestyle, but we will also see a pandemic palette of sorts.
+Not only will we see more interior design trends focusing on innovation, further allowing our home to support our lifestyle, but we will also see a pandemic palette of sorts.
 Optimistic hues that may not have been typically paired together in the past—rich reds, terracotta and shades of saffron with teals and turquoise—will work in harmony to reflect warmth and coolness, anchored by timeless classics like navy blue and gray.
 Use this palette for accents and accessories to instantly elevate any space.

-After the year we’ve had in 2020, our clients are definitely looking forward to 2021 trends that serve their lifestyle while also creating a tranquil environment to begin and end their day (or even work from home DURING the day!).
+After the year we’ve had in 2020, our clients are definitely looking forward to 2022 interior design trends that serve their lifestyle while also creating a tranquil environment to begin and end their day (or even work from home DURING the day!).